-Date Topics Readings January 9 Organizational meeting.
-1- 5 The organization of professional psychology in Canada.
+Date Topics Readings January 5 The organization of professional psychology in Canada.
 Training models in professional psychology.
-The Scientist- Practitioner Model.
+The Scientist-Practitioner Model.
 Program Accreditation.
 The definition of clinical psychology.
-January 16 The Profession of Psychology in Alberta and Canada.
-The 6-7 College of Alberta Psychologists and the Health Professions Act .
-January 23 The Canadian Psychological Association's Code of Ethics , history 8-9 and description of its organization.
+The Profession of Psychology in Alberta and Canada.
+The College of Alberta Psychologists and the Health Professions Act .
+6-7 The Canadian Psychological Association's Code of Ethics , history and description of its organization.
 Ethical decision-making.
 Case evaluations.
-January 30 The APA Code of Ethics .
-Codes of Conduct, Practice Guidelines 10 - 15 February 6 Practice Guidelines and other guidelines.
+8-9 January 6 The APA Code of Ethics.
+Codes of Conduct, Practice Guidelines 10 - 15 Practice Guidelines and other guidelines.
 16- 19 Ethics Examination

-February 13 Continuing Education, Practice Review, Professional Liability, 20 - 22 and the Disciplinary Process.
-February 27 Patient Rights, Confidentiality, Right to Privacy, Informed 23- 32 - Consent, Involuntary commitment, competence, Right to refuse treatment.
-March 5 Clinical Psychology in the health context, multidisciplinary issues.
-33- 38 March 12 Practice Issues: Gender and sexual orientation 39- 43 March 19 Practice Issues: Multicultural Factors in Clinical Practice 44- 50 March 26 Practice Issues: Clinical Psychology in the Courts 51- 54 April 2 Business aspects of Clinical Psychology.
+January 7 Continuing Education, Practice Review, Professional Liability, and the Disciplinary Process.
+20 - 22 Patient Rights, Confidentiality, Right to Privacy, Informed Consent, Involuntary commitment, competence, Right to refuse treatment.
+January 8 Clinical Psychology in the health context, multidisciplinary issues.
+33- 38 Practice Issues: Gender and sexual orientation 39- 43 January 9 Practice Issues: Multicultural Factors in Clinical Practice 44- 50 Practice Issues: Clinical Psychology in the Courts 51- 54 Business aspects of Clinical Psychology.
 Internship and other 55- 57 Clinical training opportunities.
-April 9 The future of Clinical Psychology.
+The future of Clinical Psychology.
 Other issues by request.
 58 Term paper due.